paypal/squbs/docs/validation.md

 ## Usage

-Given that an implicit `Person` validator is in the scope, `validate` directive can be used as other [Akka HTTP Directives](http://doc.akka.io/docs/akka-http/current/scala/http/routing-dsl/directives/index.html):
+Given that an implicit `Person` validator is in the scope, `validate` directive can be used as other [pekko HTTP Directives](http://doc.pekko.io/docs/pekko-http/current/scala/http/routing-dsl/directives/index.html):

 ```scala